Steeven9/Steeven9/README.md

 ## 🤘🏻 Hi!
-I'm a part time master student in software and data engineering and part time junior software developer, always trying to learn something new!
+I'm a Site Reliability Engineer at Swisscom, always trying to learn something new!

+You can learn more about what we do [here](https://www.swisscom.ch/en/b2bmag/cloud/site-reliability-engineering), but the gist of it is that we make sure that the beeps get the right boops and the lights keep blinking on the magic boxes.

 ![Stats](https://raw.githubusercontent.com/Steeven9/repo-stats/master/generated/overview.svg?token=AGA5IL4TDZKPMK7OVIJRBHDAVBDWC)
 ![Top Langs](https://raw.githubusercontent.com/Steeven9/repo-stats/master/generated/languages.svg?token=AGA5IL3OUVPYYFEPDUDOA73AVBDS2)